GMSTER22/loopstudios-challenge/README.md

 -Used SASS mixins to group some properties that help not to repeat them in every single grid cell.
 -I learned a little bit more about the use of css grid when it comes to size like "auto" or "mixmax".

-I am proud of making my own menu icon and the animation on click.
+I am proud of making my own menu icon and the animation on click, and how I used the ::after pseudo element to add a white overlay effect on the galery images.

 ```css
 & > .menu {